2samgu2/GeneticStabilityAnalysis/README.md

-# Stability-Analysis
+# Genetic Stability Analysis
-Stability analysis of various machine learning algorithms over expression data.
+This program is used to determine the stability analysis of various machine learning algorithms over expression data.

-Start point is FIT, Followed by custom GSE.R script (See examples of data used)
+Start point is SPA, Followed by custom GSE.R script (See examples of data used)

 Once imported, run main.